Harriman State Park (New York)

 Harriman State Park is a 48556 acre state park in the U.S. state of New York.
 Located in Rockland and Orange counties 30 mi north of New York City, it is the state's second largest, and features 31 lakes, multiple streams, public camping area, and great vistas.
-Its over 200 mi of trails are a haven for hikers, currently maintained by volunteers from the New York - New Jersey Trail Conference.
+Its over 200 mi of trails, maintained by volunteers from the New York–New Jersey Trail Conference, are a haven for hikers.

 On its northeastern edge, Harriman State Park borders the 5000 acre Bear Mountain State Park and the United States Military Academy's 16000 acre forest reserve.
 To the southwest, it partly borders the state-owned 22000 acre Sterling Forest reserve.
 Together with the state's 1900 acre Storm King, these contiguous protected forests are almost as large as Harriman alone.